Interview Hints and Tips

 - Get there on time.
 The importance of punctuality can not be stressed enough.
-Plan to arrive about 15 minutes early as it shows your regard for the interviewer's time.
+Plan to arrive to your destination about 15 minutes early but only enter at about 5 minutes early.
 If you have to wait, use the time to go over your notes.

 - Dress smartly or in a suit as it shows that you cared enough about the interviewer and the company to present yourself in a professional manner, especially in the relaxed dress environment of Gibraltar.
 In today's work place and in the climate here you rarely need a tie but ripped jeans and trainers is certainly unacceptable.

 - Practice makes perfect.
 All the information that you would have obtained about successful interviewing would be wasted if you do not practice.
 You can know all the questions the interviewer will ask but if you do not practice, it would be as if you did not.
 Have a friend go over the questions with you until you are able to answer them promptly without stuttering.

 - Preplan answers to standard questions such as what your strengths and weaknesses are and why you left your previous job.

 - Give the interviewer a firm handshake, even if the interviewer is a woman and you are man.
 Nobody likes a limp handshake but by the same token do not take the person's hand off either.
 While shaking, introduce yourself, keeping eye contact at all times.